 Many bettors live by projection models that predict the outcome of a game given the spread and participating teams.
 Most sites will make you charge for access to these, but there are public forecasts, such as those done by FiveThirtyEight, you can check out.

 There are also projection models for futures like win totals, conference champions, and National Championship victors.
 These tend to be less reliable, though.
-The single-game forecasts are your best bet unless you're betting the same future across multiple teams.
+The single-game forecasts are your best bet unless you're betting on the same future across multiple teams.

 Using The Current Season to Inform Predictions